winitzki/scall/tutorial/programming_dhall.md

 Using Dhall's built-in functions `Natural/show`, `Double/show`, etc., we could define `Show` typeclass evidence values for the built-in types.
 Then the function `printWithPrefix` could be used with lists of types `List Natural`, `List Double`, etc.

-Typeclass evidence values are also called **typeclass instances**.
-To "provide a typeclass instance" of typeclass `Show` for the type `UserWithId` means to compue a value of type `Show UserWithId`.

-To avoid confusion, keep in mind that an "instance of a typeclass" does not mean a type that belongs to a typeclass.
-An "instance of a typeclass" is a _value_ that provides evidence that a certain type belongs to that typeclass.
-In this book, we prefer to talk about "evidence values" for clarity.

 ### Monoids and semigroups